 For all your questions answered about our overland travels through sub-Saharan Africa in a Land Rover, check out our post… READ – Africa with kids FAQ: all you need to about our overlanding family adventures

 You may also want to check out our ULTIMATE Africa packing list for overlanding Africa with kids.

-Here are ten reasons why you should visit Namibia with kids:
+So if you’re considering a family holiday to Namibia, or a Namibia family safari, here are ten reasons why you must visit Namibia with kids:

 1. Affordable safaris and incredible wildlife

 The national park entry fees of Tanzania, Zambia and Kenya (as well as other African countries) are extortionate in comparison.
 When you’re travelling with kids, especially young ones, you don’t want the added pressure of activities costing the earth and stressing over getting bang for your buck.
-Entry to Etosha National Park is N$80 per adult per 24 hours (that’s £4.30 at the time of writing!) and children under 15 are FREE.
+Entry to Etosha National Park for a family safari in Namibia is N$80 per adult per 24 hours (that’s £4.30 at the time of writing!) and children under 15 are FREE.

 Etosha National Park, in the North of Namibia, was perhaps our favourite safari experience in Africa.
 The vast open plains and abundance of wildlife make for very easy wildlife watching, and often all you need to do is park up by a watering hole and watch the wildlife come to you.
 During our three-day self-drive safari we saw lions, rhinos and plenty of zebra, giraffe and elephants.
 And yes, you can safari with kids under 5!